FlorianRakos/IoT-NotCapricorns/Florian/reflections/reflection02/README.md

 ## Lecture reflection
 It was interesting to learn about the Architecture and Terminology of IoT.
-There were some

 ## Lab reflection
-As we only had one Raspberry PI for the whole team it was very hard to follow what exactly is happening in regards to the task.
+As we only had one Raspberry PI for the whole team it was very hard actually work together as a team.
+But making some Microcontrollers